typegoose/typegoose/docs/guides/quick-start-guide.md

 - tsconfig option `target` being `es6` (or higher)

 :::info
-tsconfig option `emitDecoratorMetadata` is not strictly requierd, look [here](./use-without-emitDecoratorMetadata.md) for more
+tsconfig option `emitDecoratorMetadata` is not strictly required, look [here](./use-without-emitDecoratorMetadata.md) for more
 :::

 ### Install